Miꞌkmaq: Districts

-Current federal and provincial relations with Mi'kmaq
+Current federal and provincial relations with Miꞌkmaq

 Tripartite Forum

-In 1997, the Mi'kmaq–Nova Scotia–Canada Tripartite Forum was established.
-On August 31, 2010, the governments of Canada and Nova Scotia signed a historic agreement with the Mi'kmaq Nation, establishing a process whereby the federal government must consult with the Mi'kmaq Grand Council before engaging in any activities or projects that affect the Mi'kmaq in Nova Scotia.
+In 1997, the Miꞌkmaq–Nova Scotia–Canada Tripartite Forum was established.
+On August 31, 2010, the governments of Canada and Nova Scotia signed a historic agreement with the Miꞌkmaq Nation, establishing a process whereby the federal government must consult with the Miꞌkmaq Grand Council before engaging in any activities or projects that affect the Miꞌkmaq in Nova Scotia.
 This covers most, if not all, actions these governments might take within that jurisdiction.
 This is the first such collaborative agreement in Canadian history including all the First Nations within an entire province.

 Marshall decision

-On September 17, 1999, the Supreme Court of Canada upheld the treaty rights of Mi'kmaq Donald Marshall Jr. its landmark R v Marshall ruling, which "affirmed a treaty right to hunt, fish and gather in pursuit of a 'moderate livelihood'."
-The Supreme Court also cited Section 35 of the 1982 Constitution Act in their 1999 ruling that resulted in Mi'kmaq, Maliseet, and Peskotomuhkati people the "right to hunt, fish and gather in pursuit of a 'moderate livelihood' from the resources of the land and waters."
+On September 17, 1999, the Supreme Court of Canada upheld the treaty rights of Miꞌkmaq Donald Marshall Jr. its landmark R v Marshall ruling, which "affirmed a treaty right to hunt, fish and gather in pursuit of a 'moderate livelihood'."
+The Supreme Court also cited Section 35 of the 1982 Constitution Act in their 1999 ruling that resulted in Miꞌkmaq, Maliseet, and Peskotomuhkati people the "right to hunt, fish and gather in pursuit of a 'moderate livelihood' from the resources of the land and waters."
 The legal precedent had previously been established in the Treaty of 1752, one in a series of treaties known as the Peace and Friendship Treaties, but was not being respected prior to R v Marshall.
 This resulted in the 1993 charges laid against Marshall Jr. for "fishing eels out of season, fishing without a licence, and fishing with an illegal net".
-In the 2018 publication, Truth and conviction: Donald Marshall Jr. and the Mi'kmaq quest for justice, Marshall was quoted as saying, "I don't need a licence.
+In the 2018 publication, Truth and conviction: Donald Marshall Jr. and the Miꞌkmaq quest for justice, Marshall was quoted as saying, "I don't need a licence.
 I have the 1752 Treaty."
 The 1989 Royal Commission on the Donald Marshall Jr. Prosecution resulted in a compensation to Marshall of a lifetime pension of $1.5 million.
 Marshall used the financial compensation to finance the lengthy and costly Supreme Court case.
-When Marshall won, 34 Mi'kmaq and Maliseet First Nations bands were affected in the provinces of New Brunswick, Prince Edward Island, Nova Scotia, and the Gaspé region of Quebec.
+When Marshall won, 34 Miꞌkmaq and Maliseet First Nations bands were affected in the provinces of New Brunswick, Prince Edward Island, Nova Scotia, and the Gaspé region of Quebec.
 The West Nova Fishermen's Coalition submitted an appeal asking for the Marshall decision to be set aside.
 In November 17, 1999, released a new ruling (Marshall 2) to clarify that the DFO had the power to regulate the fishery for conservation purposes if it "consulted with the First Nation and could justify the regulations".